jayrajvmu/space-completed/README.md

 This Project Deals with the web applications for employee and admin can book and pre-book seat for the day/shift job timing basics work in office.

-Agenda of this project is to avoid seats availability issues in office for all employee's
+Agenda of this project is to avoid seats availability issues in office for all employee's.

 ## Table of Content